256lights/zb/docs/lua.md

 - `path` (required string): The meaning is the same as the string argument form of `path`.
 - `name` (optional string): The name to use for the store object (excluding the digest).
   If omitted, then the last path component of `path` is used as the name.
+- `filter` (optional function): If `filter` is given and `path` names a directory, then `path` calls `filter` for each file, directory, or symlink inside the directory.
+  The first argument to the `filter` function is a slash-separated path relative to the top of the directory of the file currently being filtered.
+  The second argument to the `filter` function is one of `"regular"`, `"directory"`, or `"symlink"` to indicate the type of the file.
+  If the filter function returns `nil` or `false`, then the file will be excluded from import into the store.
+  The default behavior of `path` is equivalent to passing `filter = function() return true end`.

 ### `derivation`